mobxjs/mobx/docs/migrating-from-6-to-7.md

 }
 ```

+Switch your compiler to modern decorators:

-For TypeScript users, use TypeScript 5 or later and disable or remove the `experimentalDecorators` flag.
+-   For TypeScript, use TypeScript 5 or later and disable or remove the `experimentalDecorators` flag.
-For Babel users, use `@babel/plugin-proposal-decorators` with the current Stage 3 configuration.
+-   For Babel, use `@babel/plugin-proposal-decorators` with the current Stage 3 configuration.
 See [Enabling decorators {🚀}](enabling-decorators.md) for the exact compiler setup.

 If you don't want to keep decorators, remove them and pass an explicit annotation map to `makeObservable`: